 You’ve talked about it

 It is one thing to say “I want us to have a baby,” and another thing to talk about it in terms of finances.
 When you do talk about it from a financial standpoint, it starts your planning phase as a family.
 Planning a baby means visiting your doctor regarding the pregnancy.
 You should also consult your financial advisor regarding your savings.

-The Sign: You start putting together a budget that covers potential costs before the baby arrives, and you’ve already considered your future as a family in terms of savings, insurance, etc.
+The Sign: You start putting together a budget and newborn checklist that covers potential costs before the baby arrives, and you’ve already considered your future as a family in terms of savings, insurance, etc.

 You’re financially stable